anthkris/portfolio-site/src/pages/posts/2020/2020-06-10-first-vs-third-person-in-interactive-story.md

 ## First and Third Person
 What do we mean about first and third person?

-<iframe src="https://s3.amazonaws.com/explorables.knanthony.com/firstvthird/firstvthird.html" width="605" height="496" allowfullscreen="" webkitallowfullscreen="" mozallowfullscreen=""></iframe>
+<iframe src="https://s3.amazonaws.com/explorables.knanthony.com/firstvthird/firstvthird.html" width="605" height="364" allowfullscreen="" webkitallowfullscreen="" mozallowfullscreen="" frameBorder="0"></iframe>

 ### A Quick Note
 If you took a look at the above definitions and the first interactive, you're probably saying,